mmiranda222/.statsuite/content/using-dlm/publish-data.md

 ### Categorise a data view
 > Released in [April 1, 2021 Release .Stat Suite JS 7.2.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#april-1-2021)
 #### General behavior
-By using the option **"Categorise structure"**, DLM users can **categorise a dataflow** in one or several of the categories in any of the available *SDMX* CategorySchemes of a dedicated data space, which avoids manually creating and uploading *SDMX* Categorisation structural artefact files.
+When using the option **"Categorise structure"**, DLM users can **categorise a dataflow** in one or several of the categories in any of the available *SDMX* CategorySchemes of a dedicated data space.
+Users can thus avoid manually creating and uploading *SDMX* Categorisation artefacts in .xml files.
-**Categorising dataflows is required for their indexing in the Data Explorer search** (see related functional specifications of [What is indexed](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/searching-data/indexing-data/#what-is-indexed) in .Stat DE).
+**Categorising dataflows is required for their index in the Data Explorer search** (see related functional specifications of [What is indexed](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/searching-data/indexing-data/#what-is-indexed) in .Stat DE).

 1) A menu option to "Categorise structure" is available in the contextual menu of dataflows (as well as in the multi-selection menu for dataflows) for an **internal** data space.